-Principle 9 - Business continuity management
+Policy requirement 9: Business continuity management

 A managed process including documented plans must be in place to enable information and ICT assets to be restored or recovered in the event of a disaster or major security failure.
 At a minimum, agencies must:

 - establish an information and ICT asset disaster recovery register to assess and classify systems to determine their criticality

 - establish plans and processes to assess the risk and impact of the loss of information and ICT assets on agency business in the event of a disaster or security failure